soydivision/Java-Tasks/README.md

-# Java-Tasks
+# Java Tasks for:
-Java Tasks for "Junior Test Automation Engineer in Java" including Maven, Jenkins tasks in respective folders.
+"Junior Test Automation Engineer in Java" course by EPAM including Maven, Jenkins tasks in respective folders.